Shola Olatoye: New York City Housing Authority

-In 2014, Olatoye was appointed by Mayor de Blasio as the chair and Chief Executive Officer of the New York City Housing Authority (NYCHA).
-As chair and CEO she developed a 10-year turnaround plan called NextGeneration NYCHA (NextGen) and balanced the $3.1 billion operating budget for three years through help from the federal government upping its aid to the agency, hiking rents, removing community and senior centers from its property list, and not being charged for police services.
+In 2014, Olatoye was appointed by Mayor Bill de Blasio as the chair and Chief Executive Officer of the New York City Housing Authority (NYCHA).
+As chair and CEO she developed a 10-year turnaround plan called NextGeneration NYCHA (NextGen) and balanced the $3.1 billion operating budget for four years through help from the federal government upping its aid to the agency, hiking rents, removing community and senior centers from its property list, and not being charged for police services.
 During her tenure, she announced the plan to lease public housing land to private developers to build roughly 500 apartments for low-income tenants.
+She also reduced central office costs by $23 million and negotiated a deal with union leaders to complete maintenance repairs faster.

 Failure to inspect NYCHA properties of lead paint had begun during the Bloomberg administration in 2012, but Olatoye signed off on paperwork stating the agency's compliance of inspection and neither she nor top officials alerted the public or tenants until after they had remediated apartments.
 In 2015, NYCHA officials and the Department of Investigation (DOI) knew they were not in compliance with city law to inspect apartments for lead paint but denied any wrongdoing to federal prosecutors.
 Later that year, the office of the United States attorney for the Southern District of New York requested the agency to send documentation relating to lead paint.
 On March 28, 2016, Olatoye testified before the City Council that the agency was in compliance.
 Her testimony was quickly cited as false.
 The de Blasio administration denied any wrongdoing on the part of Olatoye or NYCHA.
-In April 2018, she resigned from her position after mishandling of lead paint inspections and poor living conditions at NYCHA.

-In 2018, she joined building contractor Suffolk as vice president in charge of business development in New York.
+In April 2018, she resigned from her position, stating she never intended to retain the position in a second mayoral term and joined building contractor Suffolk as vice president in charge of business development in New York.

+Oakland Department of Housing & Community Services

+In 2020, Olatoye was appointed by Mayor Libby Schaaf as the Director of the Department of Housing & Community Services for Oakland, California.
+Her goals in the position were to lay out a capital plan, gather data to direct those goals and offer transparency, hiring, and work towards racial equity.
+These goals were challenged by the COVID-19 pandemic where she helped secure state COVID-19 funds for new housing sites and oversaw the city’s rental assistance program.
+Under her leadership, the city removed barriers for residents at risk of losing their homes and needing quick access to $32 million in relief funds, ultimately serving roughly 3,000 households.
+Olatoye also created partnerships with the University of Pennsylvania and Stanford to gather necessary data for residents to understand where money was being spent.

+In October 2022, Olatoye became the chief operating officer of Eden Housing, a non-profit developer in Oakland.